affinda/affinda-python/docs/models.md

 :ivar whitelist_ingest_addresses: If specified, only emails from these addresses will be ingested for parsing.
 Wild cards are allowed, e.g. "*@eyefind.info".
 :vartype whitelist_ingest_addresses: list[str]
+:ivar split_documents: If true, attempt to split documents if multiple documents are detected in a single file.
+:vartype split_documents: bool

 <a id="models._models.Workspace.__init__"></a>